Scientists have found crustaceans that "pollinate" algae like bees

 Photo: Sebastien Colin

-When the same crustaceans swim with femalesalgae, then transfer part of the spermatozoa to its reproductive organ.
+When the same crustaceans swim up with femalesalgae then transfer some of the sperm to her reproductive organ.
 This completes the fertilization process.
-Crustaceans also benefit from such a deal - they hide in algae from the weather, and also feed on the small organisms that live in them.
+Crustaceans also benefit from this deal - they hide in algae from bad weather, and also feed on the small organisms that live in them.

 The data obtained indicate that the pollination of plants may have occurred as a result of a process that originated in the sea.